Litopia

 One night, we bumped into some young ladies from a local finishing school.
 They were chaperoned by a formidable matron and a bull of a middle-aged male teacher.
 The girls were 16/17, giggling and fluttering in our direction.
 We were late teens/early twenties, sinking our beer and girding our loins.
 The matron was glaring at us.
 As if to break the tension, the male teacher produced a guitar and started singing the Leonard Cohen song ‘So Long Marianne’ in perfect English.
 Everyone joined in: six callow soldiers, ski instructor, young ladies, matron, mien host, busty barmaid and all.

-And if memory serves me right… in the confusion of ‘goodbyes’ and ‘fare-thee-wells’… when the male teacher was packing away his guitar… when the matron was distracted… I stole a kiss from the prettiest girl in the room.
+And if memory serves me right… in the confusion of ‘goodbyes’ and ‘fare-thee-wells’… I kissed the prettiest girl in the room.

 .